Search Results for: sponsors

 A PTA sponsoring or co-sponsoring a graduation or prom night activity must follow these procedures in all financial transactions.

 • A PTA does not raise money for other organizations, nor does it allow its Internal Revenue Service Employer Identification Number (EIN) to be used by another organization.
 It is vital to remember that the nonprofit status of PTA is determined by how funds are earned as well as how they are spent.
-PTA units that engage in extensive fundraising activities, not associated with their primary purposes, may have to file Internal Revenue Service Form 990T and pay a tax on any unrelated business income.
+PTA units that engage in extensive fundraising activities, not associated with their primary purposes, may have to pay a tax on any unrelated business income.

 What to Do